ipkeisam/CodingKata/README.md

 > Software Engineers who call themselves Software Craftsmen, will write Kata.
 > Software Kata is a small snippet of code written in one sitting, repeatedly, often daily, in order to build up muscle memory and practice their craft.

+This workshop aims to provide you with some kata exercises that you can practice.
+We will go over some of the techniques to focus and pratice your kata, and solve problems differently.
+These exercises vary from general to more complex algorithms.
+Remember that coding katas are for practice and improving your skills.
+You should try to solve it and also find a good solution following best practices of software development.
 Code Kata is a way to bring these element of practice to software development.

+Key points to keep in mind:

 1) Repeat a task many times and make litte improvement in each time.
 2) Build up muscle memory on specifc tasks.
 Remember stuff you learned along the way.